dlozanob/random-stuff/Amazon Web Services - CLF-C02/4. Abrechnung, Preisgestaltung und Support/Notes/notes.md

 ![alt text](image-19.png)

+_AWS Organizations_ provides you with the capability to centrally manage and govern your cloud environment.
+You can manage and organize your accounts under a single bill, set central policies and configuration requirements for your entire organization, create custom permissions or capabilities within the organization, and delegate responsibilities to other accounts so they can manage on behalf of the organization.
+In addition, _AWS Organizations_ is integrated with other AWS services so you can define central configurations, security mechanisms, audit requirements, and resource sharing across accounts in your organization.

 >[!Note]
 > You can use tags to organize your resources, and cost allocation tags to track your AWS costs on a detailed
 > level.
 After you activate cost allocation tags, AWS uses the cost allocation tags to organize your resource